-In most parts of North America, you should use unleaded gasoline with an octane rating of at least 87 AKI (Anti-Knock Index) number.
+In most parts of North America, you should use unleaded gasoline with an octane rating of at least 91 AKI (Anti-Knock Index) number (VQ35DE engine) or 87 AKI (Anti-knock Index) number (VG33E engine).
 However, you may use unleaded gasoline with an octane rating as low as 85 AKI (Anti-Knock Index) number in these high altitude areas [over 4,000 ft (1,219 m)] such as: Colorado, Montana, New Mexico, Utah, Wyoming, northeastern Nevada, southern Idaho, western South Dakota, western Nebraska, and that part of Texas which is directly south of New Mexico.

 Using unleaded gasoline with an octane rating lower than stated above can cause persistent, heavy spark knock.
 (Spark knock is a metallic rapping noise.)
 If severe, this can lead to engine damage.
 If you detect a persistent heavy spark knock even when using gasoline of the stated octane rating, or if you hear steady spark knock while holding a steady speed on level roads, have your dealer correct the condition.
+Failure to correct the condition.
 Failure to correct the condition is misuse of the vehicle, for which NISSAN is not responsible.